Staying Safe Online

 Safe and responsible use of the internet is something which is growing and growing in importance – we hear so many shocking stories in the media – so please do take an active approach at home to promote your child’s online safety.

 E-safety is a key part of our curriculum for both Computing and Personal, Social, Health and Citizenship Education (PSHCE).
-Look at the age-related expectations for e-safety and digital literacy (you’ll find them on the last page of the expectations for Science and other subjects).
+Look at the age-related expectations for e-safety and digital literacy in our Curriculum Statement (they’re part of the Computing section).

 As teachers and parents, we’re aware of the ways in which the use of social media, online gaming and the internet have become part of young people’s lives.
 We embrace the educational and social benefits of these new technologies and encourage responsible internet use.
 We’re also increasingly aware of the potential dangers and opportunities for misuse these technologies offer.
 Key to promoting online safety is open and honest discussions about the sites we’re using and the ways we’re using them – keep the dialogue open with your children about their internet use.